saifnoman/Application-Development-Resource/html-js-css/level-1/readme.md

 }
 ```

-- To give a thank you a pop-up message, we need a function that handles the click event of the button.
+- Fourth: to give a thank you a pop-up message, add a function that handles the click event of the button.
   - Copy the JavaScript code below and past it inside the `<script></script>`

 ```js